 Freelance developers are typically the cheapest option you can find for developing an app, and really, their affordability is the ONLY reason you would hire a freelancer as opposed to an agency.

-If the freelancer is unskilled, you could end up wasting your money.
+If the freelancer is unskilled, you could end up throwing your money down the drain.
 If the freelancer is slow, late, or uncommitted, your project could drag on indefinitely.

 If you go the freelance route, you will most likely need to hire a handful of freelancers, each of whom could cause problems and delays for your project.

-There are fantastic freelancers out there, and if you can manage to find a few great ones, you can potentially get a great app made at a very low cost, but you are just as likely to end up with no app and no money.
+With that said, there are fantastic freelancers out there.
+If you can manage to find a few great ones, you can potentially get a great app made at a very low cost.

 Each member of the agency is there to meet a specific need in the app creation process, allowing the agency to be a one-stop shop.

 Having a team working on your app usually results in a greater degree of quality assurance, consistency, and timely delivery.
-And while they tend to be a good bit more expensive than freelancers, they still provide a tremendous cost savings as compared to large agencies.
+And while they tend to be a good bit more expensive than freelancers, they still provide tremendous cost savings as compared to large agencies.